-A second reason why the increase in the price of government bonds may lead to riskier lending in the U.S. is that it might relax balance sheet constraints.
+Additionally, the increase in the price of government bonds may lead to riskier lending in the U.S. because it relaxes balance sheet constraints.
 Regulators often put restrictions on the size of the financial institutions' assets relative to net worth, and on the share of assets that are risky.
 The stock market might assess the riskiness of the financial institution by similar criteria.
 An increase in the value of safe U.S. government assets, driven by demand from outside the U.S., relaxes both types of constraints, and therefore encourages riskier lending.
-An important area of future research is to quantify the "gift horse" aspects of the U.S.'s exorbitant privilege.
-How harmful are the loss of jobs in the export industry?
-To what extent is the search for yield within the U.S. intensified by low interest rates on safe government securities?